Celebrating 40 years...

 Originating in 1982, A Special Wish Foundation, Inc., has granted over 4,000 “special” wishes in 43 states and the District of Columbia.
 ASW was the first wish-granting organization in Ohio and the third in the nation at the time.
 It was founded by Ramona Fickle, a former hospice volunteer, who was concerned about the lack of services for children with life-threatening illnesses.

-Then in early 1982, Amber was diagnosed with Leukemia, and A Special Wish Foundation had just begun its journey of granting “special” wishes.
-So, Amber, a Leukemia patient at Children’s Hospital in Columbus, Ohio, became ASW’s first wish recipient, and Founder, Ramona Fickle, got to work!
+In 1982, six-year-old Amber Johnson was diagnosed with Leukemia, and A Special Wish Foundation had just begun its journey of granting “special” wishes.
+So, Amber, a patient at Nationwide Children’s Hospital in Columbus, Ohio, became ASW’s first wish recipient, and Founder, Ramona Fickle, got to work!

-Today, A Special Wish Foundation is one of the largest wish-granting organizations in the United States, and in the 37 years since Amber’s wish, the Foundation has never turned down a qualifying wish in its home state of Ohio and has granted the “special” wishes of thousands of children with life-threatening disorders across the continental United States!
+In the 40 years since Amber’s wish, the Foundation has never turned down a qualifying wish in its home state of Ohio and has granted the “special” wishes of thousands of children with life-threatening illnesses.
+A Special Wish currently is serving children in Ohio and the Chicago area, but in the past has served children and families across the continental United States!